jfairch81/Engineering_4_Notebooks/README.md

 Using your knowledge, create a two player hangman game that displays the hangman when someone gets one wrong.

 ### Lesson Learned
-I had a good bit of trouble wwith this to begin with, but after a day or so, the hangman part seemed to make snese, and replacing every letter from the word with _"_"_ wasnt a challenge because I did a similar thing in strings and loops.
+I had a good bit of trouble wwith this to begin with, but after a day or so, the hangman part seemed to make snese, and replacing every letter from the word with an underscore wasnt a challenge because I did a similar thing in strings and loops.
 The hardest part was determining how to do the hangman.
 I tried to do a function and array multiple times, but It never seemed to work so I switched to if statements under a boolean.

 ### Picture
 <img src="Media/MSP.png" width="250">